 Whenever they bring something home from school they want to keep they put it in the bin after we’ve displayed and admired it for an appropriate amount of time.
 If it doesn’t fit in the bin, we don’t keep it.
 If an item is too large for the bin, I am happy to photograph it and put a print in.
 Ditto if it’s something made from materials that may be enticing to critters, like macaroni necklaces and breakfast cereal alphabet letters.
 Anything else is fair game for the bin.

 I like the bin because it’s large enough to store more than papers.
-Trophies, medals and 3D projects can fit in the Rubbermaid.
+Trophies, medals and 3D projects can fit in the tote.
 Of course, as they get older, the bin begins to get very full.
 This usually happens near the end of elementary school, and becomes a good time to teach them about selective saving.
 Once the bin is full, it’s full.
 This means that to add new things, they may have to sort through the old things and choose which things are most significant to them.

 I’ve found that in the early years, everything is important, but as they grow, they discover they neither need nor want to keep every single thing they’ve brought home.
 Part of the reason for my one-bin rule is that I have four children.
 The bins are large enough that my basement would soon be overrun if I didn’t put limits on them.
 It also teaches my children to be discerning and not be hoarders.